simulation-tree/worlds/README.md

 ```

 ### Fetching data and querying
-Polling of components, and modifying them can be done through multiple ways.
+Polling of components, and modifying them can be done through a few different ways:
-The following examples ascend in efficiency:
 ```cs
 uint sum;